mdvanes/stereo-8-aaos/README.md

 * Expo is managing ios and android files internally.
 Try `react-native eject`
     * Eject: `expo eject`
     * dir is created: android/
+    * update version code in android/build.gradle
-    * still build with? eas build -p android
+    * still build with: `eas build -p android` (requires `npm i -g eas-cli`)
-    * build with: cd android/ && ./gradlew
+    * NOT NEEDED build with: cd android/ && ./gradlew
-    * result in android/app/?
+    * NOT NEEDED result in android/app/?
 * The bundle build from Android Studio fails with: You uploaded an APK or Android App Bundle that was signed in debug mode.
 You need to sign your APK or Android App Bundle in release mode.
 Then you need: https://reactnative.dev/docs/signed-apk-android